vitaliset/vitaliset.github.io/_posts/2023-01-06-threshold-dependent-opt.md

 <p><div align="justify">$\oint$ <em>Note that although I&#39;m inheriting from <a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html"><code>sklearn.ensemble.RandomForestClassifier</code></a>, I don&#39;t use any <a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html"><code>sklearn.ensemble.RandomForestClassifier</code></a>-specific logic here, and actually, you can do the same with any scikit-learn estimator.</em></div></p>

 <p><div align="justify">We are basically using the same optimization function we had discussed earlier on the part of the set that is given in <code>.fit</code> by doing a <a href="https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html"><code>sklearn.model_selection.train_test_split</code></a>.
 This implementation is computationally expensive, mainly because of bootstrap.
-So I lowered the number of bootstrap samples to make it faster.</div></p>
+So we can lower the number of bootstrap samples to make it faster.</div></p>

 ```python
 %%time